millir/file_statistics_by_extension/README.md

 Run this script to get file extension statistics for the directory passed in the filepath argument.
 If no argument, the current directory is used.

+The program scans recursively within the directory, using os.walk.

 Receive these stats per extension:
 1. count
 2. max size